Vikms95/codespot/README.md

 <!-- - Documentation -->

+- Fix 'no error' showing up when an error is resolved in a form and then submitted again

 - Refactor to use less and more reusable code (composition, render props, custom hooks) :Form can be composed from a root Form component that holds the shared JSX and State :Turn Comment > Comment and CommentWithChildren